tropy/docs/using_tropy/project_view/combine_photos.md

 You may realize at some point that you have erroneously merged items that should be separate.
 If you realize it immediately, you can undo by right-clicking and selecting Undo.
 If you have performed other tasks in Tropy before you realize your error, you should use the Explode function instead.

 Right-click on the item you have erroneously merged and select _Explode Item_.
 When you do this, each photo in your item becomes a separate item, but each new item retains the metadata that existed in the combined item before explosion.
+Exploding an item does not restore metadata to an item from before it was merged.
 From there, you can treat each new item just as a regular item, re-merging or editing the metadata on each item.